MLHale/nebraska-gencyber-modules/intro_to_first_principles/README.md

 | **23 Integrity (I)**       | **35**  `incorrect` (I) `reads article` (E) | **36** `not altered` (I) `rules` (Po)                           | **34** `digitally signed` (Te) `digital signature` (I) |
 | **24 Availability (A)**    | **38** `find files` (A) `training` (E)      | **39** `constant email communications` (A) `recovery plan` (Po) | **37** `powerful device` (Te) `slow and freezes` (A)   |

 If there is a question as to where the card should be placed the answer is on the card – encrypted.
 For example on card 31 the lower right hand has the code XON21.
-This code is a simple rotation cipher and it rotated 21.
+This code is a simple rotation cipher and it rotated by 21.
 You will get a three letter answer.
 In this case it will be CTS.
 The first letter will be either C, I, or A for Confidentiality, Integrity, Availability.
 The second letter will be P, E, or T for safeguards – Policy, Education or Technology.
 The third letter will be S, T or P for states – Storage, Transmission or Processing.
 In this case the answer is C for Confidentiality, and S for Storage.

+#### Game 3: Thinking like the Adversary

+Now we use the `Dark Red` (41-48) and `Red` (49-56) cards.

+STEP 1 - Examine the five phases of a cyberattack using the `Dark Red` cards.

+STEP 2 - Research the terms on the `Red` cards and place them along the five phases of a cyberattack. `Defense in Depth` cards are the safeguards and `Tool, Techniques and Procedures` are used by attackers in a particular phase.

+If there is a question as to where the card should be placed the answer is on the card – encrypted.
+For example on card 52 the lower right hand has the code `MYF10`.
+This code is a simple rotation cipher and it rotated by 10.
+You will get a three letter answer.
+In this case it will be `COV` - which stands for the `Covering Tracks` phase of a cyberattack.

 ## A test of your principles...